fdisk -l

 Step 1: Create a Partition

 Before creating make sure that you should have free cylinders.
-You can check by using following command.
+You can check by using the following command:

 # fdisk -l